 Typically using the Unsharp Mask (USM) begins with making a duplicate or a merged layer and USM is applied to this layer.
 Since USM manipulates pixels it needs pixels to push around, lighten or darken.
-In this approach, the sharpening parameters of amount, radius, and threshold are set for the entire layer while watching the effect on the layer.
+In this approach, the sharpening parameters of the amount, radius, and threshold are set for the entire layer while watching the effect on the layer.
 The selected parameters apply equally to the parts of the edges that are darkened and lightened.
 Instead of using the standard method of applying sharpening then, optionally splitting that into lighten and darken layers, we could create two layers to sharpen and apply different sharpening parameters to lighten and darken components.
 This will allow using a little more aggressive sharpening to the darken component since that part usually does not create instantly noticeable light halos.

 To make this a little easier, I have a new Photoshop action which will create the necessary layers, change their blend modes, and put them in a group to keep things tidy.
 Here is the process:

 - Download the Ekin Sharpen Photoshop Action collection, this one contains the new one and the previous one

 - Unzip the file to a location you can easily locate and optionally copy it where Photoshop keeps these actions.
 On Windows systems, they are stored in: